Leema02/Adv_soft/README.md

   - **Owner**: Lists items available for rent.
   - **Expert**: Inspects items to ensure quality and safety.
 - **Error Handling and Logging**: Comprehensive error handling and logging help with debugging and platform reliability.

+## External API
+1. **Foursquare API**
+Purpose: To provide location-based services, such as fetching nearby pickup locations for users based on their current coordinates.
+Usage: The Foursquare API is utilized to enhance the user experience by enabling users to search for nearby places, such as pickup points or service centers, within a specified radius.
+This integration ensures that users receive real-time information and recommendations for locations close to their specified latitude and longitude.
+2. **Nodemailer**
+Purpose: To handle automated email communication within the application.
+Usage: Nodemailer is used to send notification emails to users and admins.
+This includes sending confirmation emails for deliveries, pickup requests, and rental transactions.
+The use of Nodemailer helps maintain seamless and timely communication, ensuring users receive important updates directly to their inboxes.

 ## Tech Stack